alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 This overwrites the value of *label* in *data* hash.
-Next, marker border colour is set which is a variable of scatter plot which describes the colour of thr border of the markers.
+Next, *marker_border_color* is set which is a variable of scatter plot which describes the colour of the border of the markers.
 So, in this example the colour is set to blue i.e. the variable *marker_border_color* is set to the symbol *:blue*.
-Next, marker fill colour is set which is a variable of scatter plot which describes the colour to be filled in the markers.
+Next, *marker_fill_color* is set which is a variable of scatter plot which describes the colour to be filled in the markers.
 So, in this example the colour is set to blue i.e. the variable *marker_fill_color* is set to the symbol *:blue*.
-Finally the marker type is set to circle i.e. the variable *marker_type* is set to the symbol *:circle*.
+Finally, the marker type is set to circle i.e. the variable *marker_type* is set to the symbol *:circle*.

 ## Axes properties
 Finally after setting the scatter plot properties, the properties of the subplot i.e. the axes object are set: